-All students shall have access to their school mental health staff for situations when a student needs emotional or behavioral support for an immediate need.
-Such emotional or behavioral support does not constitute "educational counseling" and shall not be subject to the consent procedures required by this Policy.
+All students shall have access to their school mental health staff for situations when a student needs emotional or behavioral support does not constitute "educational counseling" and shall not be subject to the consent procedures required by this Policy.
 An example of this is when a student needs a one or two time consultation with the school's mental health staff.